SamLMG/MitoComp/README.md

 $ conda activate snakemake
 ```

-The user should first clone this repository to their local PC.
+The user should first clone this repository to their local computer.
 To do this use the following command.

 ```
 $ git clone --recursive https://github.com/SamLMG/Assembly_pipeline_feb.git